-The finish allows for a gradual transition from distance, down into up close viewing as you move your eyes to the bottom of the lens, allowing for middle distance and quick changes of focus within one lens, as the wearer needs it.
+The finish allows for a gradual transition from a distance, down into up-close viewing as you move your eyes to the bottom of the lens, allowing for middle distance and quick changes of focus within one lens, as the wearer needs it.
 Looking through the bottom of the lens will again give the best focus for items up close.

 Bifocal vs Varifocal Lenses

 So let’s compare the two types of lenses.